 What is WorldSBK?

-The FIM Superbike World Championship ("WorldSBK") is currently in its 29th year of competition and the spectacle is growing from strength to strength.
-Originating from the 'race on Sunday, buy on Monday' philosophy, WSBK is a 1000cc production bike competition fought across the globe, with races held in Europe, North America, Australia, Asia and the Middle East throughout the 14 round season – which runs from February to late October.
-The 2016 grid holds an expected 24 riders, 14 teams and 7 manufacturers within the top-tier of the championship structure.
+The FIM Superbike World Championship ("WorldSBK") is currently in its 32nd year of competition and the spectacle is growing from strength to strength.
+Originating from the 'race on Sunday, buy on Monday' philosophy, WorldSBK is a 1000cc production bike competition fought across the globe, with races held in Europe, South America, Australia, Asia and the Middle East throughout the 13-round season, which runs from mid-February until early November.
+The 2019 grid holds an expected 20 riders, 11 teams and 5 manufacturers within the top tier of the championship structure.

-The main event consists of two races.
-2016 sees a change to the previous format with one race taking place on each of the Saturday and Sunday afternoons.
-Riders are awarded points for each race, down to 15th position, and the season total is combined to determine a champion, not just for the riders, but also for the manufacturers – in this case utilising the score from the highest placed rider per race.
+The points accrued over the course of the season will determine the champion, not just for the riders but also for the manufacturers – in the latter’s case utilising the score from the highest placed rider per race.